aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/add-image-in-a-table-cell/_index.md

 Congratulations!
 You have successfully learned how to add an image to a table cell using Aspose.PDF for .NET.
 Feel free to explore further customization options and integrate this functionality into your projects.

-### Example source code for add image in a table cell using Aspose.Words for .NET
+### Example source code for add image in a table cell using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.